tinymind/LSLog-XCode/README.md

 # LSLog-XCode
-An XCode plugin to filter and colorize the XCode debugging console.
+An Xcode plugin to filter and colorize the Xcode debugging console.
 It's natively supports XcodeColors.
 You can customize the log level prefix and log text color.

 ## Example